The Five College

 The Five College Early Music Collegium: for singers interested in large-scale Renaissance choral works, one-on-a-part ensembles, and/or occassional solos; historical instrumentalists of all sorts.
-The Collegium singers and wind players rehearse on Tuesday evenings at MHC this semester; string players TBA.
-The program this spring will focus on Renaissance music from France.
-Great fun!
-Note: The vocal Collegium is bracketed for Spring 2015 and will return in the Fall.
+The Collegium singers and wind players rehearse on Tuesday evenings in sonically splendid Abbey Chapel, Mount Holyoke College this semester; string players TBA.
+Collegium is directed by Robert Eisenstein and will be exploring music of Renaissance Florence this semester.

 Voces Feminae: Our women's vocal ensemble.
 Limited to sixteen or fewer voices, we delve into all types and aspects of early music performable by women's voices.
 From the familiar to the unusual, the music is beautiful, challenging and satisfying.

 Loud Band: trombonists and double reed players who would like to make the pretty easy transition to Renaissance versions are more than welcome.